Get a quote

 Home insurance refund checks aren’t necessarily extra money for the policyholder.
 They can impact your escrow account and your mortgage in a few ways.

 If there’s a surplus of money in the escrow account after a refund, your lender should give you an escrow refund.
-This typically happens during the annual review period.
-If you’ve deposited more money into your escrow account than what is needed to cover your insurance premiums, your lender will send you a check for the difference.
-That money can go into your personal account.
+This typically happens during the annual escrow analysis, when your loan servicer reviews how much was collected versus what was actually needed to cover insurance and property taxes.
+If your balance exceeds the required cushion, the lender will send you a check for the difference, typically within 30 days.
+That money can go into your personal account.Β

 What to do if you never receive the refund check